arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Infrastructure Inversion

-The research method proposed by Lisa Park and presented by Francis Hunger [3] is especially developed for researching infrastructures too big to observe as a whole.
+The research method proposed by Lisa Park and presented by Francis Hunger 3 is specially developed for researching infrastructures too big to observe as a whole.
 Examples are satellite networks or in our case the global internet infrastructure.
 Parks proposes to look at smaller parts of these networks, analyzing a more human scale part and then concluding and projecting on the whole network.

- “rather than setting out to describe and document all parts of the system that make a footprint possible, the analysis focuses upon a selection of localized sites or issues as suggestive parts of a broader system that is imperceptible in its entirety”
+> rather than setting out to describe and document all parts of the system that make a footprint possible, the analysis focuses upon a selection of localized sites or issues as suggestive parts of a broader system that is imperceptible in its entirety

 #### Reference Projects